DETAILED ACTION

 collecting snapshots of… control and status registers (CSRs) ([0021]: polls internal registers by repeatedly reading a status bit in one of the design’s internal registers until the bit is set to determine when the test completes);

-Additionally, 123calculus teaches:
+However, 123calculus teaches:

 creating random expressions of an order of 3 or 4 (Page 1: random polynomial generator of degree 3);

-Furthermore, it would have been obvious before the effective filing date of the claimed invention to one of ordinary skill in the art to which said subject matter pertains to combine Zhang, Mishra, Tseng, and 123calculus by implementing the random polynomial generator taught by 123calculus.
-One of ordinary skill in the art would be motivated to make this modification in order to create a random expression that mathematical operators to test ALU operations (123calculus: Page 1).
+Furthermore, it would have been obvious before the effective filing date of the claimed invention to one of ordinary skill in the art to which said subject matter pertains to combine Zhang, Mishra, FastBitLab, Tseng, and 123calculus by implementing the random polynomial generator taught by 123calculus.
+One of ordinary skill in the art would be motivated to make this modification in order to create a random expression that uses exponential operators to test ALU operations (123calculus: Page 1).

 Conclusion